RebeccaBarbera/LAB2_project_group_13/README.md

 5. Whether the protein has a transmembrane helix starting in the first 90 residues (true or false)
 ##### both `positive_set.fasta` and `negative_set.fasta` are in standard FASTA format, where each entry begins with > followed by the UniProt accession and the following line contains the full amino acid sequence.
-###### *Please note that the negative dataset was directly retrieved from UniProt using the query criteria, without the need for further filtering of the JSON response.
-The script is used only to extract the required fields and to format the results into TSV and FASTA files.